SampleEnvironment/secop-site/source/howtos/coupled_modules.rst

   ``control_active`` to ``false``.
-* These coupling updates must be communicated to all activated clients *before* the direct reply to the triggering ``change``/``do`` request -- exactly the same side-effects-before-reply rule already used for ``status`` transitions in the basic handshake.
+* These coupling updates must be communicated to all activated clients *before* the direct reply to the triggering ``change``/``do`` request, exactly the same side-effects-before-reply rule already used for ``status`` transitions in the basic busy sequence.
 * For more complex arbitration between several controlled modules, instruments may add further custom, device-specific parameters on top of this basic mechanism.